lucianomprado/sumdate/README.md

     selector: jQuery return elements html that contains date value.
     date: date value String or Date.

+anotherDate: date value String or Date (only used with in function between).

 sumValues : {
     days: 0,
     months: 0,